codenvy/docs/src/main/_docs/admin-guide/admin-configuration.md

 By default in Codenvy users create accounts in the system by:

 - Self-registering using an email and username
-- Using oAuth from Google, GitHub or Microsoft
+- Using oAuth from Google, GitHub, Microsoft or LinkedIn

 Optionally you can connect Codenvy to LDAP which will disable self-registration (see the section above) or you can add your own oAuth provider for user account creation by following the steps below.